paritytech/metadata-portal/docs/NOTES.md

 ## Github Actions Workflows

-### Check Updates Workflow
+### Auto Sign Workflow
-`.github/workflows/update.yml`
+`.github/workflows/auto-sign.yml`

 Runs daily at 00:00:00 UTC.
-#### update job
+#### auto-sign job
-This job uses a branch of the format: `sign-me-<year>-<month>-<day>`.
-The branch places unsigned metadata QR barcode image files into the its `public/qr` directory.
+This job uses a branch of the format: `auto-signed-<year>-<month>-<day>`.
+The branch places signed metadata QR barcode image files into the its `public/qr` directory.
-1. Determines if there is updated runtime metadata from:
+1. Determines if there is an updated runtime metadata from:
     - The RPC node (current version)
     - GitHub latest WASM release assets (next version)
 2. If metadata has been updated:
-    - Commits added files to the branch
+    - Commits signed QR barcode image files to the branch
-    - Creates a pull request
+    - Creates a draft pull request
-3. Notifies *technical council* or *sudo key holder* via a [*Matrix*](https://matrix.org) channel (if specified) that new metadata is available
-4. A member of the *technical council* or a *sudo key holder* may then checkout the branch locally and:
+4. A maintainer of the Frequency Metadata Portal must then review the branch and merge it
-    - Run `make signer` to sign the files
-    - Run `make collector` to collect version information about the current chains
-    - Run `make cleaner` to remove obsolete QR image files
-    - Commit changes to the branch so that it may be reviewed by the technical committee
+    - Upon merging, the Deploy Main workflow should kick off, resulting in an update push to the Frequency Metadata Portal
+    - *NOTE* The `auto-signed-<year>-<month>-<day>` branch must be deleted on merge.
+If a dangling auto-sign branch exists, it will be checked out by the Auto Sign workflow and may cause confusion as auto-signing will not run against `main`.
 #### check-deployment job
 The purpose of `check-deployment` is to keep the data.json up to date
 1. Compares GitHub pages hosted https://metadata.frequency.xyz/data.json vs RPC fetched specs from the node